-73rd & International: APN(s):040-317-032;040-317-048-13 /Size:5,435 sqft /Estimated Land Value:\$407,625
+73rd & International: APN(s):040-317-032;040-317-048-13 /Size: 5,435 sq ft /Estimated Land Value:\$407,625 posed AC Transit Bus Rapid Transit improvements.

-The property was acquired by the Redevelopment Agency with the intent to incorporate the parcels into the planned International Boulevard Streetscape Improvements as well as the proposed AC Transit Bus Rapid Transit improvements.
 The property is suitable as an infill and transit-oriented development, as it is located on a major transit corridor and within a half mile of the Coliseum BART Station.
 Although setbacks and other zoning requirements might reduce the density the site could accommodate and the size of the site would likely be too small to efficiently use LIHTC unless it was combined with other sites, the site could be used for affordable home ownership or possibly a land trust model or commercial development, if housing is not feasible.